 Students from Knox Grammar School have been coming to KIMAA’s Turramurra Dojo several times a week since 2005 to be instructed in Kyokushin Karate as part of their sports program.

-The first black belt Knox Karate produced was Sempai Alex Lloyd.
-Sempai Alex left Knox as a 2nd Kyu brown belt when he completed his HSC in 2009.
-He graded to 1st Dan in March 2011 and to 2nd Dan in September 2014.
+The first black belt Knox Karate produced was Sensei Alex Lloyd.
+Sensei Alex left Knox as a 2nd Kyu brown belt when he completed his HSC in 2009.
+He graded to 1st Dan in 2011, 2nd Dan in 2014 and 3rd Dan in 2018.
 He was the Captain of Karate at Knox from 2007 to 2009.
 Upon leaving Knox he was invited back as a staff member, and was the Master-In-Charge of Knox Karate from 2009 to 2012.
+Sempai Jonathan Lee left Knox as a 3rd Kyu and graded to 1st Dan in 2016.

 Some of the students, should they continue to train, have the potential to achieve black belt level before leaving Knox rather than after.
 This would be a great achievement for the boys and Knox Grammar.
 The highest grade Knox has produced while still a student at the school is Nicholas Cheng, Class of 2013, who graduated as a 1st Kyu Senior Brown belt he earned in a senior adult grading.